DivineOmega/laravel-extendable-basket/README.md

 composer require divineomega/laravel-extendable-basket
 ```

+## Compatibility

+This package supports Laravel versions 5.5 through 10 and requires PHP 8.1 or higher.

 ## Setup

 You need to perform various setup steps in order to make use of this package.